uoftcprg/pokerkit/docs/source/interact.rst

    from pokertools import *

+   evaluator = StandardEvaluator  # Used for Texas Hold'em, et cetera

    print(StandardEvaluator.evaluate(parse_cards('AcAd'), parse_cards('AhAsKcKdKh'))
          < StandardEvaluator.evaluate(parse_cards('AcKs'), parse_cards('AhAsQsJsTs')))  # True
    print(StandardEvaluator.evaluate(parse_cards('AcAd'), parse_cards('AhAsKcKd'))
          < StandardEvaluator.evaluate(parse_cards('AcKs'), parse_cards('AhAsQsJs')))  # False

-   evaluators = (  # A tuple of all evaluators in PokerTools
-       StandardEvaluator,  # Used for Texas Hold'em, et cetera GreekEvaluator,  # Used for Greek Hold'em
-       OmahaEvaluator,  # Used for Omaha Hold'em
-       ShortDeckEvaluator,  # Used for Short-Deck Hold'em, a.k.a.
-6+ Hold'em
-       Lowball27Evaluator,  # Used for Lowball 2-to-7 Draw
+   evaluator = GreekEvaluator  # Used for Greek Hold'em evaluator = OmahaEvaluator  # Used for Omaha Hold'em evaluator = ShortDeckEvaluator  # Used for Short-Deck Hold'em, a.k.a.
+6+ Hold'em evaluator = Lowball27Evaluator  # Used for Lowball 2-to-7 Draw
-       LowballA5Evaluator,  # Used for Lowball A-to-5 Draw
+   evaluator = LowballA5Evaluator  # Used for Lowball A-to-5 Draw
-       BadugiEvaluator,  # Used for Badugi
-       RankEvaluator,  # Hands are compared by maximum ranks (used for Kuhn Poker) )
+   evaluator = BadugiEvaluator  # Used for Badugi evaluator = RankEvaluator  # Hands are compared by maximum ranks (used for Kuhn Poker)

 Only standard evaluators are used here.
 For more information, you can look at the PokerTools API documentations.